Why share my opinion and review as a physical therapist about the circulation booster Revitive Medic?

 There are quite a few contraindications for using the Revitive Medic, such as pacemaker, phlebitis, DVT, AICD, pregnancy, foot infection, and so on.

 Can Revitive cause harm?
-Side effects
+Side effects, Problems

 As for the possible side effects of using the Revitive, studies on it or circulation stimulators in general may not necessarily report them.
 They don’t always mention whether any adverse effects have been reliably identified and how.